-A lot of people will use graphical interface on top of shell applications.
-However my experience shows that it’s not the best to learn how the applications really work:
+A lot of people will use graphical interface on top of CLI applications.
+It has serious disadvantages:

-- A GUI can hide a lot of functionalities you would access easily with a CLI.
+- It can hide a lot of functionalities you would access easily with the CLI.

 Things get confusing when you need to:

 - Use the tool on a remote server without your graphical interface (on a remote server, for example).

 - Explain to a less experienced developer how the tool really work.
 You can explain the GUI, not really the application itself, especially if the terminology between the GUI and the CLI differ a lot.
-It happens often.
+It happens more than not.

 I have a real life example: